-Although not facing the sea, it is in a prime location for shops and cafés, and only a 3-minute stroll to the beach.
+Although not facing the sea, it is in a prime location for shops and cafés, and only a three-minute stroll to the beach.
 All precious space within this newish resort is occupied by buildings and the swimming pool, so there are no gardens.
-Deluxe rooms are so packed with furniture, appliances, and features (sometimes jacuzzis) that they might seem a little crowded.
+Deluxe rooms are packed with furniture, appliances, and features (sometimes jacuzzis).
 Those at ground-level are better, with patios leading to plunge pool areas that open out to the main shared pool.
 This pool is split-level, fringed by palm trees, and substantial enough to feature bridges to ‘islands’.
 And the lounge chairs that seem to float in the shallow end are particularly inviting.

 Swiss-Belresort Watu Jimbar – The Location

 - Address: Jalan Danau Tamblingan, the main road through Sanur, a more relaxed resort region in southern Bali.
 The entrance is about 50m back from the street and 400m from the beach.

 - Area: Pleasant area midway along Sanur, with plenty of facilities in all directions.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 25 minutes (15 km), depending on traffic.

 - Beach: The beach is a 3-minute walk via an access road that starts opposite the resort entrance.
 The resort also has a sliver of beach where guests have access to lounge chairs and umbrellas.

 - Views: Most rooms face the pool, while some overlook the garden of a neighboring resort.